 As soon as I heard that the Sierra Club supported and was involved with the takeover of Avista Utilities by Canada’s Hydro One, I knew there was a problem.
-My concerns bore out at today’s Washington State Public Utility Commission [actual name: Washington Utilities and Transportation Commission] hearing at the Spokane Valley City Hall.
-I signed in to testify as soon as I got there, and voiced my questions based on information about Hydro One that I gleaned from the Ontario Electricity Financial Corporation Annual Report.
+My concerns bore out at today’s Washington Utilities and Transportation Commission hearing at the Spokane Valley City Hall.
+I signed in to testify and ask questions based on information about Hydro One that I gleaned from the Ontario Electricity Financial Corporation Annual Report.

 I was amazed, but not surprised by all the people who went to the microphone to give testimony that revolved around “climate change”, and opined about how it was vitally important to shift away from “fossil fuels” to alternative energy sources like wind and solar in order to save, not just polar bears, but all of mankind.

 More than one witness proclaimed that humanity would be facing extinction before the turn of the next century if we didn’t stop climate change.
 For some unexplained reason these people believe that the sale of Avista to Hydro One will prevent humankind from going the way of the Dodo bird.
 I wondered if these people knew that nuclear power made up over 40% of Hydro One’s current energy portfolio?
 I also wondered if they knew that Avista’s clean energy footprint was far superior to Hydro One’s?
 I wondered if these people knew anything about anything….but I digress.

 Well after what seemed like an eternity listening to one lunatic after another, interspersed with some sound common sense from a few sane people, I finally got my chance to approach the microphone.
 I was nervous, and could feel my voice shake, but I dove right in.